 Here are some simple tips to keep cool and control your air conditioning costs.

-Everyone wants to keep cool and comfortable when temperatures soar.
+This spring, as you stay close to home and take care of yourself and your family, it’s also a great opportunity to get your home set up to keep cool and control your air conditioning costs.
 The trick is to balance your home comfort with climbing energy bills.
 Here, you’ll find some of the most common ways to reduce air conditioning costs, plus we’ve included some proven tips that you may not have considered before.
 The more tips you use, the better your energy savings could be, so get started today.

-1. Get a programmable smart thermostat you can control remotely
+1. Get a Google Nest Learning Thermostat you can control remotely

 2. Use ceiling fans

-Ceiling and standing fans are helpful as they help the cool air generated by your air conditioner to circulate throughout your home.
-Air that is moving also feels cooler than still air, similar to the wind chill effect in winter.
+Ceiling and standing fans are helpful as Air that is moving feels cooler than still air, similar to the wind chill effect in winter.

 3. Shut off the lights

 An oldie but a goodie.
-Unlike compact fluorescent and LED lights, incandescent light bulbs can produce a lot of heat.
-Turning lights off when you leave a room or when it’s bright outside will help take pressure off your cooling system (and your energy bills!).
+Turning lights off lights when they aren’t needed and even using fluorescent or LED lights which produce less heat will help take pressure off your cooling system (and your energy bills!).

 4. Install attic insulation